Heat Loss from Buildings

 C = conductance, heat flow through unit area in unit time (W/m2K)

-The thermal resistivity of the building element can be expressed as:
+Thermal resistivity of a building element is the inverse of the conductance and can be expressed as:

 R = x / k = 1 / C (5)